ybryan3/Capstone-IR-Theremin/README.md

 Hexabitz is a new kind of electronic prototyping platforms with game-changing modularity and a hint of biomimicry.
 Hexabitz modules connect with each other using a novel edge-soldering system and allow you to build tidy, compact and completely re-configurable electronic boards. **Learn more about Hexabitz [here](https://www.hexabitz.com/)**.

+## About this Project ##
+Read capstone final report to understand how the code works
+- To directly upload firmware to the modules, go to [hex backup] → and install "H08R6-Module 1" and "H08R6-Module 2"  to the two of the modules.
+To increase the number of connected modules, refer to instructions at: https://www.hackster.io/ybryan3/hexabitz-ir-theremin-6c96b0

 ===============================================

 ## Submodules ##